-When you blow out thirty candles on a birthday cake, do you want to see a pile of money, pile of stuff, or a pile of photos and memories?
+When you blow out thirty candles on a birthday cake, do you want to see a pile of money, a pile of stuff, or a pile of photos and memories?
 I know what I would prefer.
-Learn to spend your money wisely, and you'll unlock the secret to buying happiness.
+Learn to spend your money wisely, and you’ll unlock the secret to buying happiness.
 You can save money by cutting out the useless material goods you were addicted to in your teens.
-And you can choose to spend that money on making memories, or save that money for your future.
-Money lessons don't work for everyone.
+And you can choose to spend that money on making memories or save that money for your future.
+Money lessons don’t work for everyone.
 Saving is important but I would encourage you to use your twenties to make memories, on a budget, of course.

 9. Quality Vs. Quantity

 Finally, throw away that £5 saucepan you bought for your uni house that has black paint chipping off in your dinner.
 It’s time to spend a bit of money, in the right places.
 The quality Vs. quantity argument dates back to my gran’s age.
 For some reason, as reckless teenagers, we just want to buy as much cheap stuff as possible.
 Look at how successful Primark is in the UK.
 Your twenties are the time to kick this habit.
 You only need one coat, if it’s a good coat.
 Same goes for most things.
 Spend a bit of money to avoid spending a lot of money on a ton of rubbish.
 Kitchenware, clothing, electronics, and car care are the places you need to start.